ishveenk9/Online_Closet/README.md

 <h1>Online_Closet</h1>

-<p>This is an application created using python(django) and html that gives users a place to store all their clothing/accessories.
-It allows the user to input the name, color, and offers 7 categories to sort their items into.
-The application is easily edited to store other information such as inventory, contact lists, or other information. </p>
+An application that allows users to store clothing or other inventory items into one place.
+The application allows the user to sort their items into categories and edit/delete items after adding them.
+It can also be altered to send alerts when the quantity/stock of an item is too low.
+This application integrated User Authentication, User Registration, and Item Editing/Deleting into the application.
+It was programmed using Python with Django and HTML